 OHSAS 18001 occupational health and safety management system

-The standard helps to eliminate or minimise risk for employees or other persons who would be exposed to risk through the activities of the company.
+The standard helps to eliminate or minimise risk for employees or other persons who would be exposed to risk through the activities of a company.
 The standard helps to demonstrate fulfilment of legal requirements and is a significant step towards creating and sustaining an environment that is good both for employees and for business.

 Social responsibility SA8000